 Just like you, a dog owner, your dogs need to pee every few hours.
 Imagine holding your pee for too long, is it difficult?
 Now, you understand what your dogs have to go through each time they hold it in.
 Besides, not letting go of the urge to pee for too long is unhealthy for your pet.
 So now, how long can a dog go without peeing?

 Will my dog die from holding its pee?
 How often does a puppy pee?
 Does every dog urinate frequently?
 How many times should my dog need to pee?

 Those are the frequent questions of fur parents, especially new ones.
 So, if you want to own a puppy, you must continue reading this article.
-It will help you understand the proper ways on how to take care of a dog, especially about your dog peeing.
+It will help you understand the proper ways on how to take care of a dog, especially knowing how long can a dog go without peeing.

-To give you some general idea, all those questions above depend on the age, size, diet, breed, and health problem of a dog.
+To give you some general idea, all those questions above depend on the age, size, diet, breed, and health problems of a dog.

 As a dog owner, it is vital to determine when your dog needs a potty stop to relieve them.
 It is essential to take care of your pet and to spot potential risks and health problems.
 Make sure you know when your dog seems to pee more or less frequently than usual.

 So, is your dog peeing regularly or not?
 Read to find out more.

 Exactly how long can a dog go without peeing?

 Usually, dogs can go ten to fifteen hours without peeing.
 It may sound good news as this seems that you don’t need to take your dog to pee more often.
 But, forcing your dog to hold their pee can cause some kidney problems such as urinary stones and urinary tract infections.